 After you finish

-Connect power cords to the server and turn on the server.
+Power on the server and any peripheral devices.
+See Power on the server.

-- Update the VPD.
+If the processor board is replaced, update the vital product data (VPD).
 See Update the Vital Product Data (VPD).